 - Dividends are usually subject to a 26% flat tax (some exceptions may apply when the individual receives dividends from his business activity).

 - Dividends from companies’ residence in tax havens are generally subject to progressive taxation.

 - Interest received by resident and paid by non-resident entities are subject to a 26% final flat tax.

 - Interests derived from a bank or postal accounts paid to a non-resident are exempts from tax.

 - Interests paid by Governmental bonds (Italian or foreign) are subject to a 12.5% flat tax.

 - Royalties generated in Italy and received by resident taxpayers are subject to tax at the ordinary rates.

 - Royalties produced in Italy and received by a non-resident individual are subject to a 30% withholding tax.
 The withholding may be applied at a lower rate if so provided for in any double taxation agreement between Italy and the recipient’s residence state.

 Additional Regional and Municipal Income Taxes are due by the individual.
 The tax rates vary depending on where the individual is a resident on 31 December.
 The additional regional tax rates range from 0.7% to 3.33%.
 The additional municipal tax rates range from 0% to 0.9%.

-Municipal tax on properties (IMU and TASI) may apply.
+Municipal tax on properties (IMU - TASI was included into the IMU rates) may apply.
 The taxable base is the cadastral value and the tax rate ranges from 0.4% for the principal abode to 1.14% jointly considered.
 Each municipality can decide whether to increase or decrease the standard rates.